European Economic

 The UNFCCC has designed an international governance system to facilitate the adoption of agreements between the Parties to act on climate change.
 As such, the UNFCCC has led to the adoption of the Kyoto Protocol in 1997, which established binding emission reduction targets for some developed countries, and the Paris Agreement in 2015, whose goal is to limit global warming to well below 2ºC, preferably to 1.5 ºC, compared to pre-industrial levels.

-The supreme governing body of each of the three treaties (UNFCCC, Kyoto Protocol and the Paris Agreement) is the respective Conference of the Parties, where all signatory States are represented.
+The supreme governing body of each of the three treaties (the UNFCCC, Kyoto Protocol and Paris Agreement) is the respective Conference of the Parties, where all signatory States are represented.
 Therefore, the implementation of the Convention, the Kyoto Protocol and the Paris Agreement is developed by a set of decisions taken by all parties within a complex architecture of bodies presided by the COP of each treaty and supported by the UNFCCC secretariat.
 The Intergovernmental Panel on Climate Change (IPCC) provides regular assessments of the scientific basis of climate change, its impacts and future risks, and options for adaptation and mitigation, informing decisions.

 Each year, the three COPs meet to review the implementation of the climate treaties and to take the decisions needed to promote their effective implementation.
-Since the COP20 in Peru, the EESC has been actively taking part in the COPs, as part of the EU delegation and with observer status, engaging in meaningful conversations, bilateral meetings and side events to represent organised civil society in Europe in the fight against climate change.
+Since COP20 in Peru, the EESC has been actively taking part in the COPs, as part of the EU delegation and with an observer status, engaging in meaningful conversations, bilateral meetings and side events to represent organised civil society in Europe in the fight against climate change.

 Biodiversity COPs